JGarza189/oncological-modeling/Supplement/README.md

 This file outlines and explains the `Oncology_Model.mlx script in detail.

 ## preliminary.figures.pdf
-This file contains preliminary figures used in our analysis
+This file contains preliminary figures used in our analysis.